nic-dgl114-winter-2022/phat-coding-assignment-3/README.md

 # Introduction
 This is an upgraded version of the coding assignment 2.
 I keep the idea of making a game in which the player harvests the fruits and sell them to the store.

+Every 5 seconds, the amount of the fruits within the land increases by 6.
+The player tap the land to collect the fruits and can sell them in the **Market**.

 The game contains three screens:

 - **Home screen**